-For the physical interest of the problem, the dimensionless skin-friction coefficient (-f'') and $(-g_0')$, the dimensionless heat transfer rate $(-\theta')$ at the plate and the dimensionless mass transfer rate $(-\varphi')$ at the plate are plotted against Heat source parameter (Q) and illustrated in Figs. 11-19.
+For the physical interest of the problem, the dimensionless skin-friction coefficient (-f'') $(-g'0)$, the dimensionless heat transfer rate $(-\theta')$ and the dimensionless mass transfer rate $(-\varphi')$ at the plate are plotted against Heat source parameter (Q) and illustrated in Figs. 11-19.